Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session5.md

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*

+This section is part of your Personal Learning Record template.
+It is designed to help you document practical engagement with the session topics (machine code, assembly, ARM registers, stacks, subroutines, interrupts, high-level languages, etc.) and connect them to your learning outcomes.It prompts you to record the hands-on exercises you carried out during the session.

+These exercises are typically done in the CPUlator ARM simulator or similar environments, where you can observe registers, flags, and memory-mapped peripherals in action.By writing down what you did, you create a traceable record of your learning journey.

+Writing a simple assembly program to move values into registers.

+Observing how the Stack Pointer (R13) changes when calling a subroutine.

+Triggering an interrupt via a timer or UART peripheral.

+Running a C program and watching how it translates into assembly/machine code.

+Document the outcome of each exercise:

+Did the program run successfully?

+What values appeared in the registers?

+How did the stack grow/shrink during function calls?

+Did the interrupt handler execute as expected?

+Capture CPUlator output (register states, memory views, stack pointer changes).

+Screenshots serve as evidence of your work and make your notes more credible.

+Add observations and reflections:

+What did you learn from the exercise?

+Were there any errors or debugging steps?

+How does this connect to the theory (e.g., ARM documentation, high-level vs low-level languages)?

+It strengthens your ability to reason about code—a skill emphasized in the research link provided earlier.

+It also provides artifacts (screenshots, notes) that can support your IT modernization proposal, showing that your recommendations are grounded in hands-on technical learning.This section is essentially your lab diary:

+Record the tasks you did.

+Capture the results with screenshots.

+Reflect with notes that tie back to the session’s learning goals.

 ## Summary of learning
 *What did you learn through these exercises*